A Horse’s Brass

 Horse brasses are metal ornaments with a dual purpose — decoration and protection of horses.

-And for the origin story, dear readers, let us go straight to the source — The National Horse Brass Society of the United Kingdom, which explains:
+And for the origin story, dear readers, let us go straight to a trusted source — The National Horse Brass Society of the United Kingdom, which explains:

 The pendant type horse brass, as we know it today, was introduced into this country as recently as the 18th Century.
 It was probably brought here by an influx of Romanies who arrived in Britain about that time.
 These people were, and still are today, a very superstitious race and it was very probable that they decorated the foreheads of their horses with a shiny object to protect them from evil.
 Not only did they have a motive for such decoration, they also had the necessary skills of working in metal to produce these talisman from sheet brass.